umbraco/UmbracoDocs/Add-ons/Umbraco-Deploy/Extending/index.md

 *Entities* are what you may be looking to transfer between two websites using Deploy.
 Within Umbraco, they are the Document Types, Data Type, documents etc. In a custom solution or a package, there may be representations of some other data that's being stored separately from Umbraco content.
 These can still be managed in the Backoffice using custom trees and editors.

-For the purposes of subsequent code samples, we'll consider an example entity as a plain old class object (POCO) with a few properties.
+For the purposes of subsequent code samples, we'll consider an example entity as a Plain Old Class Object (POCO) with a few properties.

 :::note
 The entity has no dependency on Umbraco or Umbraco Deploy; it can be constructed and managed however makes sense for the package or solution.
 The only requirement is that it has an ID that will be consistent across the environments (normally a Guid) and a name.